trdunsworth/DECCreport3/report_wk36.docx.md

 ## Introduction

-This is the weekly report for week 35 covering the period from August 25, 2025, through August 31, 2025.
+This is the weekly report for week 36 covering the period from September 1, 2025, through September 7, 2025.
 The report will include analyses of the data to emphasize different information that is contained within the data and may be pertinent to both operations and management.

 ::: {.cell}